 In this example, we only want to copy

 > robocopy mytest yourtest *.txt

-/L option for print list of files and directories.
+/L option to print the list of files and directories.

 > robocopy mytest yourtest /L

-As we can see from output that all files and folders are skipped and not copied.
+As we can see from the output that all files and folders are skipped and not copied.

 List Files Recursively

 While robocopy is mainly used to copy files from remote to local or local to remove we can use